-Students entering careers in consulting, operations, or information technology are likely to benefit from the training in supply chains, project management, and quality assurance offered by this emphasis.
+Students entering careers in consulting, operations, or information technology are likely to benefit from the training in database fundamentals, data mining, and system design offered by this emphasis.

 Consistency with Institutional Mission/Impact on Other USHE Institutions

 Explain how the program is consistent with the institution's Regents-approved mission, roles, and goals.
 Institutional mission and roles may be found at higheredutah.org/policies/policyr312/.
 Indicate if the program will be delivered outside of designated service area; provide justification.
 Service areas are defined in higheredutah.org/policies/policyr315/.